timtwiest/domain-taken-yet/README.md

 ### Global Installation with NPM

-Install once and use `domaintakenyet` from any terminal:
+Install once and use `domain-taken-yet` from any terminal:

 ```bash
 npm install -g domain-taken-yet